 - Patients admitted to the hospital will be tested for COVID-19, even if they don’t have symptoms.

 - Patients with symptoms can get tested at the drive-thru or walk-up testing sites.

 - Housing and transportation options have been limited.

 Other ANTHC programs

-Many ANTHC in-person programs and services are canceled.
+Many ANTHC in-person programs and services are canceled or being offered virtually.
 Programs may be available for video or phone consultation.
 Please contact the program for more information.